 Do be careful when feeling the bunnies, as the doe might not want to be handled and the babies are more fragile now than they were when you were feeling for them between 10 and 16 days into the pregnancy.

 Likewise, if your rabbit isn’t a long-haired variety like French Angora, you can probably even see the bunnies moving and kicking as the mama rabbit relaxes on her side.

 10. Early Nesting Behavior

 A female rabbit starts nesting 2 to 10 days before giving birth.
 All mother rabbits start building their birthing nest at different times.
-Some at the last second, and others a few days before.
+Some female rabbits begin nesting at the last second, and others up to 10 days before giving birth.